Identitet: Promotion and release

 For promotional purposes, the singers made various appearances to perform the song on different occasions, including in Amsterdam's Eurovision in Concert.
-The song were first released on 12 March 2013, when it were premiered as a music video release on the official YouTube channel of the Eurovision Song Contest.
-The song was therefore than initially issued as a single on 29 April 2013 as part of the Eurovision Song Contest: Malmö 2013 compilation album on CD through CMC Records and Universal Music.
+The song was first released on 12 March 2013, when it premiered as a music video release on the official YouTube channel of the Eurovision Song Contest.
+The song was then issued as a single on 29 April 2013 as part of the Eurovision Song Contest: Malmö 2013 compilation album on CD through CMC Records and Universal Music.
 On 14 February 2018, it was released as a standalone download through Radio Televizioni Shqiptar (RTSH).

 At Eurovision

 Festivali i Këngës

-The national broadcaster of Albania, Radio Televizioni Shqiptar (RTSH), organised the 51st edition of Festivali i Këngës to determine the country's participant for the Eurovision Song Contest 2013 in Malmö, Sweden.
+The national broadcaster of Albania, Radio Televizioni Shqiptar (RTSH), organised the 51st edition of Festivali i Këngës to determine the country's participants for the Eurovision Song Contest 2013 in Malmö, Sweden.
 It opened a submission period for artists and composers to submit their entries between 8 and 9 October 2012 to the competition.
 Following the grand final, Adrian Lulgjuraj & Bledar Sejko were chosen to represent the country in the contest after the votes of an expert jury were combined, resulting in 74 total points.